Relative representability and parahoric level structures: Preliminaries on adic spaces

 In this section, we introduce our notation and explain the basic properties of adic spaces.

-An adic ring $R$ is a topological ring endowed with a linear topology of a finitely generated ideal $I\subset R$.
+An adic ring $R$ is a topological ring endowed with a linear topology of a finitely generated ideal $I\subset R$, where $\{I^n\}_{n \geq 0}$ is a neighborhood basis of $0 \in R$.
 When $R$ is complete, we say that $R$ is a complete adic ring.
 If we like to emphasize the topology on $R$, we say that $R$ is a (complete) $I$-adic ring.
 The set of topologically nilpotent elements in $R$ is denoted by $R^{\circ \circ}$ and $R/R^{\circ \circ}$ is denoted by $R_\red$.